CopernicaMarketingSoftware/Documentation/Mailerq/4.2/json-messages.md

 want to risk that a single dubious campaign greylists all your IP addresses.
 (Especially if these messages are provided by third parties) Setting a predetermined range in the JSON can help prevent these sorts of problems.

-To limit the range of IP addresses that a mailing can use, you may specify an "ips" property in the JSON body:
+To limit the range of IP addresses that a specific mailing can use, you may specify an array of "ips" as a property in the JSON body:
 ````
 {
     "envelope": "my-sender-address@my-domain.com",